-Efforts should be made for all possible simplification of procedures necessary to allow entry by emergency vehicles, etc., into U.S. Armed Forces facilities and areas.
+Efforts should be made for all possible simplification of procedures necessary to allow entry by emergency vehicles, etc., into the facilities and areas used by the U.S. Armed Forces.

 - (2) Article 3-related - a.
-It should be specified that Japanese laws such as the Air Pollution Control Law, Water Pollution Control Law, and Waste Disposal and Public Cleaning Law shall apply for the facilities and areas and that reports based on these laws shall be provided, in order to ensure the safety and protection of the living environment of the facilities and the surrounding area.
+It should be specified that Japanese laws such as the Air Pollution Control Law, Water Pollution Control Law, and Waste Management and Public Cleansing Law shall apply to the facilities and areas and that reports based on these laws shall be provided, in order to ensure the safety and protection of the living environment around the facilities and areas.

-It should also be specified that if pertinent local government officials request entry to the facilities and area, their requests will be met promptly.
+It should also be specified that if pertinent local government officials request entry to the facilities and areas, their requests will be met promptly.

-In addition, exhaust gas, smoke and other substances in the facilities and areas should be monitored, the results made public, and improvements planned based on these results.
+In addition, exhaust gas, smoke and other substances in the facilities and areas should be monitored, and the results and contents of improvements shall be made public.

 - b.
-Although improvements to the waste disposal facilities at the base were completed in March 2002, due to extremely high concern expressed by residents of the vicinity on environmental issues of late, test data should be provided and site inspections permitted yearly. - c.
-We request that top priority be given to ensuring the safety of the residents of the vicinity in the operation of the facilities and area, with particular care taken to prevent anxiety among the residents or effects such as damage to their living environment and agricultural products.
+Although improvements to the waste disposal facilities at the base were completed in March 2002, test data should be provided and site inspections permitted yearly. - c.
+We request that top priority be given to ensuring the safety of the residents of the vicinity in the operation of the facilities and areas, with particular care taken to prevent anxiety among the residents or effects such as damage to their living environment and agricultural products.